ledger/ledger.github.io/index.markdown

     countless ways.
 You can create monthly reports, average reports, check account balances, reconcile accounts, keep track of capital gains on stocks, etc.

+Ledger is written by John Wiegley and released under the BSD license.
+It has also inspired several [Ports](Ports.html) to other languages.

 ## Getting started